- CAPA Analysis

 - Codeshare Partners

-The national carrier of Finland, Finnair is based in Helsinki and is majority-owned by the Finnish government.
-The airline and its subsidiaries dominate the domestic and international air travel market in Finland.
-Finnair’s network includes regional services within Finland and Scandinavia as well as flights to Europe, Asia, United States and Canada.
+Finnair is the national carrier of Finland and majority-owned by the Finnish government.
+Operating from its hub at Helsinki, the carrier and its subsidiaries handle the majority of domestic and international air travel in Finland.
+Finnair’s network includes regional services within Finland and Scandinavia as well as international services to Europe, Asia, United States and Canada.
 Finnair is a member of the oneworld alliance.

 Location of Finnair main hub (Helsinki-Vantaa Airport)